jonathandewitt-dev/make-menu-accessible/readme.md

 **FLEXIBILITY**

 Ideally, this function should work with any menu structure you prefer.
 That means it's pretty good at figuring out whether or not you're using [listless navigation](https://css-tricks.com/navigation-in-lists-to-be-or-not-to-be/), where your navigation links are actually nested, and in most cases it should just work out of the box.
 Even if your menu items are nested several layers deep inside your submenu, the code is built to ignore any parents that are not a submenu and make any associations from there.

-IN DEVELOPMENT
-===
-This works for one particular layout, but what about mobile-responsive menus?
-I'm working on adding a mobile option to cover this case as well.
-Again with overridable defaults, hopefully covering most cases all at once.